Use repeated containers to generate layouts from data

 A repeated container element appears on the page.

-Move the repeated container to a new page:
+Move the repeated container to a new page and hide the page with the data source:

 - Select the repeated container.